viktech/Writing/SynScriptingLessonOne.md

 'more /etc/hosts'
 'sudo service network-manager restart'

 Now you can 'ping metasploitable' and 'nmap metasploitable' and it will auto resolve to the network IP.
 If it looks funny or wrong in 'more', just 'sudo vim /etc/hosts' and fix it manually before bouncing the network stack.
+Once you have access to write to hosts, man in the middle and phishing can be easier.

 Good luck, happy hunting, and most importantly: have fun!
 Remember to take Virtual Machine Snapshots.